These keto crab cakes are made with almond flour. They are absolutely not a compromise! They are wonderfully crispy and so very flavorful.

 - If you don't have a skillet large enough to accommodate all patties, fry them in two batches, and keep the first batch in an oven set to the "keep warm" setting.

-- You can keep the leftovers in the fridge, in an airtight container, for up to three days.
-Reheat them in a 350°F oven to retain their crispness.
-They are also very good cold, straight out of the fridge!
+- You can keep the leftovers in an airtight container in the fridge for up to three days.
+Reheat them uncovered in a 350°F oven to retain their crispness.
+If you're in a hurry, it's OK to use the microwave, but the oven is better.
+They are also good cold, straight out of the fridge!
+I sometimes grab one as a snack.

-- Once they're completely cool, you can place the cakes in freezer bags and freeze them for up to three months.
-If you stack them, separate them with wax paper squares.
-Thaw them overnight in the fridge before reheating them.
+- You can also freeze the completely cooled leftovers in freezer bags for up to three months.
+If you stack them, separate the layers with wax paper.
+Thaw them overnight in the fridge before reheating.

 Nutrition per Serving